First set up Zorn/Bascet according to the install instructions. This tutorial assumes that you have debarcoded the reads.

-Count sketching relies on the following ideas: * Genomes can be represented as a vector of KMER counts.
-If these KMERs are long enough, they exist nearly-only once in a genome, and seldom in genomes of different origins * Angles between KMER count vectors ignore sequencing depth and thus represent underlying genome prior to sampling-by-sequencing * The distance between high dimensional vectors is preserved also after random linear projection into a lower dimensional space (lower, but still high-dimensional) * The random projection matrix can be represented implicitly, avoiding the need for the original full KMER vectors
+ℹ️ Count sketching relies on the following ideas: - Genomes can be represented as a vector of KMER counts.
+If these KMERs are long enough, they exist nearly-only once in a genome, and seldom in genomes of different origins - Angles between KMER count vectors ignore sequencing depth and thus represent underlying genome prior to sampling-by-sequencing - The distance between high dimensional vectors is preserved also after random linear projection into a lower dimensional space (lower, but still high-dimensional) - The random projection matrix can be represented implicitly, avoiding the need for the original full KMER vectors

 Note that these linear projections are different from Min-Hashes, and have further nice properties beyond the description here.

-To first compute the project KMER counts, we will use the BascetGatherCountSketch-command.
-The length of KMERs, and number of reduced dimensions, is set at this stage * 31 bp is a common choice of KMER lengths as it fits well in 32-bit registers of a CPU, while being rather unique.
-The KMER length is typically odd, to remove KMERs symmetric under reverse complement (e.g., AATT) * The reduced number of dimensions must be a power of two, such as 2**n.
-Or: 2048, 4096, 8192, 16384 etc. This restriction is due to the choice of underlying algorithm.
+To first compute the CountSketch, we will use the BascetRunCountsketch-command.
+The length of KMERs, and number of reduced dimensions, is set at this stage: - 31 bp is a common choice of KMER lengths as it fits well in 32-bit registers of a CPU, while being rather unique. k=31 is used by default.
+The KMER length should typically be odd, to remove KMERs symmetric under reverse complement (e.g., AATT). - ⚠️ The reduced number of dimensions must be a power of two, such as 2048, 4096, 8192, 16384 etc. This restriction is due to the choice of underlying algorithm.
+The amount of dimensions controls how pairwise distances between cells are preserved in the sketch, following the Johnson-Lindenstrauss lemma.
+Higher dimensions yield more accurate distance estimates and generally improve clustering.

 The following command computes a countsketch matrix.
 The input is here the raw reads, which is suitable for metatranscriptomics, and works for metagenomics as well.
 For higher precision, you can also use the de novo assembly commands to extract unique KMERs as input for sketching (not shown here).